somefan0102/c-exercises/README.md

 **c-exercises** is a personal repository to document my beginner attempts on the lanaguage and exercises from the second edition of _The C Programming Language_ book, using C99.

-While having adequetely predictable behavior, few exercises may not feel cumulative and coding styles may vary to find a grounded preference.
+While having adequately predictable behavior, few exercises may not feel cumulative and coding styles may vary to find a grounded preference.

 The modules are only used for the exercises in Chapter 4 and beyond.